What is the best card to use while travelling abroad?

 But the great news is that it has no fees — both for purchases at home and abroad.
 And, more importantly, for cash withdrawals at home and abroad.

 Most travel card issuers either charge for ATM withdrawals in foreign currencies, or at least put a monthly cap on the amount you can withdraw.
-For some destinations like Berlin that are still largely cash societies, this is a hugely valuable benefit for regular travellers.
+For some destinations that still largely use cash, this is a hugely valuable benefit for regular travellers.

 This feature costs Starling some serious money to offer the benefit for free, so this generous offer may change.
-But right now, it’s a fantastic option to avoid expensive foreign transaction fees.
+But right now, it’s a fantastic way to avoid expensive foreign transaction fees.

 This card has some tough eligibility criteria — namely the requirements to have an HSBC Premier current banking account, which by itself does not sound onerous, but the requirements for opening this bank account are: